Dragomir1401/BITCOIN-PROOF-OF-WORK/gpu_miner/src/README.txt

         entering this part of the code to ensure the block hash and nonce result are set by the same thread
     - If the nonce result was not set yet as an extra precaution, it sets the block hash and the nonce result

+    The block size is set as 256 threads and the grid size is calculated as follows:

+    dim3 gridSize((MAX_NONCE + blockSize.x - 1) / blockSize.x)

+    The reason for this is to ensure that the grid size is big enough to cover all the possible nonces based on the block size.
+The block size is set as 256 threads because it is a good number for the GPU to work efficiently.

 -------------------------------------Comments-------------------------------------------------------------